 Cheese knives come in an incredible number of varieties.
 Short, long, pointy, rounded—whatever you’re looking for, there’s probably a cheese knife out there for you.
 As a beginner, it can be hard to know which cheese knives are used for what.
-That’s why we put this guide together so you can wrap your mind around the different options and the cheeses they match with.
+That’s why we put this guide together so you can wrap your mind around the different options and the cheeses they match.

-Types of Cheese Knives
+Types of cheese knives

 knife is the right tool for the job.
 Soft cheeses naturally stick to your utensils, so soft cheese knives are strategically built to minimize the surface area that cheese can stick to.
 By being extremely thin or having holes—not unlike Swiss cheese—these knives are key to a smooth, stick-free cheese cutting experience.
 Your days of having to use a second knife to scrape cheese off the first knife are over!

 Pronged Cheese Knife

 .
-It’s not quite strong enough to go toe-to-toe with hard cheeses though and may be a bit thicker than desirable for soft cheeses.
-It’s the jack-of-all-of cheese knives, but the master of none.
-The pronged tip can be used for serving, or just gazing deeply at the cheese of your choice—we won’t judge.
+It’s not quite strong enough to go toe-to-toe with hard cheeses like parmesan, though, and may be a bit thicker than desirable for soft cheeses.
+It’s the jack-of-all cheese knives but the master of none.
+The pronged tip can be used for serving or just gazing deeply at the cheese of your choice—we won’t judge.

 Yes, it looks exactly like a mini meat cleaver—which is almost reason enough to add this to your cheese knife drawer.
 The cheese cleaver is what we reach for when cutting firm or semi-hard cheeses like gouda

 The flat cheese knife, also known as a cheese chisel, is ideal for shaving or chipping aged hard cheeses like aged gouda or cheddar.
 As the name suggests, the blade is flat and short so you can apply force straight down on a small area and cut small pieces without crushing surrounding cheeseboard accompaniments.

-Spatula Cheese Knife (or Cheese Spreader)
+Spatula cheese knife (or Cheese spreader)

 Some cheeses are better spread than cut, and for that, you’ll want a cheese spreader on hand.
 This basic cheese knife will reinvent the way you spread cream cheese on a bagel.
 Once you try it, there’s no going back.
 The spatula blades are intentionally built to gently flex as you apply pressure so that you have even more control over your cheese smearing

 We know what you’re thinking: it’s totally unfair that parmesan gets its own knife.
 This knife originates from Italy where it’s referred to as a “tagliagrana.”
 It also goes by almond knife or spade knife.
 Whatever you decide to call it, the parmesan

-While every cheese lover dreams of a drawer full of every cheese knife they could dream of, it makes sense to prioritize your purchases for maximum utility.
+While every Cheese Lover dreams of a drawer full of every cheese knife they could dream of, it makes sense to prioritize your purchases for maximum utility.
 We’d recommend starting with the three cheese knives we couldn’t live without:

-• Soft Cheese Knife
+• Soft cheese knife

-• Offset Cheese Knife
+• Offset cheese knife

-• Cheese Cleaver
+• Cheese cleaver